SQLek/wiydziomka/README.md

 go build ./cmd/wiydziomka
 ```

-Commands above will clone this repo and compile executable.
+Commands above will clone this repo and compile the executable.

 ## Usage & maintanance